openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 Context
 *******

-The already accepted :doc:`oep-0041-arch-async-server-event-messaging` details the general format and conventions the Open edX platform should use for asynchronous event messaging across services.
+The already accepted :ref:`OEP-41 Asynchronous Server Event Message Format` details the general format and conventions the Open edX platform should use for asynchronous event messaging across services.
 It also provides background on a set of :ref:`Event Messaging Architectural Goals` for the Open edX platform, including:

 * Align with the `Architecture Manifesto`_ themes of decentralization and asynchronous communication in support of loose coupling between services.
 * Eliminate blocking, synchronous requests.